JsBergbau/MiTemperature2/README.md

 ### ATC Mode Usage

 Thanks to https://github.com/atc1441/ATC_MiThermometer there is an alternative firmware which sends out the measurements as Bluetooth Low Energy Advertisments.
 In this mode you don't have to connect to the sensor.
-This saves a lot of power.
+This saves a lot of power, especially in cases where the signal strength is low, see https://github.com/JsBergbau/MiTemperature2/issues/32
+I've also noticed a higher range.
+In addition you can have multiple receivers, see Node-RED section https://github.com/JsBergbau/MiTemperature2#callback-to-node-red
+For longer batterylife and higher stability ATC mode is recommended.

 In this mode the script listens for BLE advertisments and filters for ATC flashed LYWSD03MMC sensors.
 So you start only one instance of this script and it reads out all your sensors.
 You can have multiple receivers and thus have a kind of cell network and your sensors are portable in a quite wide range.
 Use it optimally with influxdb and `--influxdb 1`.
 With this option timestamps are snapped to 10s and since influxdb only stores one value for one timestamp you won't have duplicate data in your database.